-We believe that our anticipated cash from operating and financing activities, existing cash, cash equivalents and investments, as well as our ability to borrow additional funds under the Blackstone Credit agreement, will enable us to meet our operational liquidity needs and fund our planned investing activities for the next 12 months.
+We believe that our existing cash, cash equivalents and investments on hand as of December 31, 2023, will enable us to meet our operational liquidity needs for the next 12 months.
+In addition, we plan to maintain disciplined capital allocation to maximize shareholder value, which includes investing in the expansion of our product portfolio and opportunistically executing on our share repurchase program to return value to shareholders.
 We have based our liquidity and cash flow projections on assumptions that may prove to be incorrect, and we could use our capital resources sooner than we expect.